BennyThink/NFCX/README.md

 NFCX brings reader discovery, card information, reads, protected writes, raw dumps, key management, and recovery workflows into one desktop application for macOS, Windows, and Linux.
 It is for MIFARE Classic cards you own or are authorized to test.

-There are few truly cross-platform GUI apps of this kind; NFCX is open source and uses a clear, direct GUI so NFC work does not depend on a collection of command-line tools.
+NFCX is open source and uses a clear, direct GUI so NFC work does not depend on a collection of command-line tools.

 Website: [nfcx.tools](https://nfcx.tools) · Downloads: [GitHub Releases](https://github.com/BennyThink/NFCX/releases)